agsb/milliForth-RiscV/README.md

     PS.

-    There is a esoteric bug that makes the first word hash error.
+    Some esoteric bug makes the first word to have hash error.

+    All words in lowercase, maybe later could change to uppercase.

     The memory management is done by extend the dictionary into .bss, no linux calls for memory allocation.
 (Anyone ?)